dockstore/dockstore-documentation/docs/docker_instructions.md

 ### Part A - Running Containers
-In this section you will try running a basic container called whalesay.
+In this section you will try running a basic container called cowsay.
 Refer to the [part A readings](#part-a-readings) if you need a refresher on the content taught in the training.

-Run whalesay with the following command:
+Run cowsay with the following command:
 ```shell
 docker run rancher/cowsay cowsay hello
 ```

-This will result in an ASCII whale saying hello!
+This will result in an ASCII cow saying hello!
 ```shell
 docker run rancher/cowsay cowsay hello
   ______________